 Does Royal Caribbean have their own Private Island?

-The cruise line most synonymous with Caribbean Cruises boasts not one but two private islands!
+Royal Caribbean is the cruise line most synonymous with Caribbean Cruises boasts not one but two private islands!

 Perfect Day at CocoCay